spray/spray/docs/introduction.rst

   We like to think of it a basic version of Netty_ for Scala.

 :ref:`spray-servlet`
-  An adapter layer providing (a subset of) the :ref:`spray-can` server interface on top of the Servlet API.
-With it you can use :ref:`spray-routing` in a servlet container.
+  An adapter layer providing (a subset of) the *spray-can* :ref:`HttpServer` interface on top of the Servlet API.
+  Enables the use of :ref:`spray-routing` in a servlet container.

 :ref:`spray-routing`
   A high-level routing DSL for elegantly defining RESTful web services.